 In 2002, Vinton Baptist Church moved to its new location up on the hill on State Route 160.
 The new pastor, Marvin Sallee, loved people and his community.
-He saw the devastation being caused by substance abuse, the broken lives, and relationships.
+He saw the devastation being caused by substance abuse, broken lives, and relationships.
 He longed to have a place of healing for folks.
-As he, his staff, and some concerned leaders in the church, looked across Route 160 at the former North Gallia High School property, the Spirit of God began a work in their hearts.
+As he, his staff, and some concerned leaders in the church looked across Route 160 at the former North Gallia High School property, the Spirit of God began a work in their hearts.
 The FOH vision was born.
 That would be the healing place.
-Through the generosity of a local family, the property was purchased in 2008.
+Through the generosity of a local family, we purchased the property in 2008.

-The FOH became an incorporated business with the state and the federal government in 2012.
+The Field of Hope became an incorporated business with the state and the federal government in 2012.
 In 2017, the 16-person Hope House was completed, and the residential program began.
-Also, the first phase of offices was completed and put into service – 8 office spaces, a conference room, and two-bathroom areas.
-The second 16-person facility – the Faith House, opened in 2019, along with Office complex #2 containing 6 more office spaces, a large conference/meeting/training room, and the first finished section of the main hallway.
-All construction meets commercial building standards, is designed by a professional architect, and has plans approved and inspected by the state of Ohio.
+Also, Office Complex 1 was completed and put into service – 8 office spaces, a conference room, and two-bathroom areas.
+The second 16-person facility – the Faith House, opened in 2019, along with Office Complex 2 containing 6 more office spaces, a large conference/meeting/training room, and the first finished section of the main hallway.
+All construction meets commercial building standards, was designed by a professional architect and the plans were approved and inspected by the state of Ohio.